Thailand Digital Nomad Visa Guide (2024)

 Time zone: UTC +07:00 (ICT)

-Average cost of rent: ฿7,000–฿8,000 (~$200–$300) per month
+Average cost of rent: ฿15,000–฿22,000 (~$413.9–$607.04) per month

 Biggest advantage: Low cost of living

-Biggest drawback: Lack of coworking space
+Biggest drawback: Lack of coworking spaces

 Krabi province is located on the western coast of Thailand.

-As far as we can see, digital nomads in Thailand prefer to live in the main Krabi district called Mueang Krabi
+As far as we can see, digital nomads in Thailand prefer to live in the main Krabi district called Mueang Krabi.

-You can find an apartment there for as much as ฿7,000 (~$200) per month.
+You can find an apartment there for as little as ฿12,000 (~$331.1) per month or even less (if you aren’t too picky).

 Along with the turquoise sea and natural beauty, the low cost of living makes Krabi one of the most promising provinces for digital nomads in Asia.

-However, the Krabi province is still tourist-oriented, so it lacks coworking spaces and bars where you can work without being disturbed by noisy music and tourists.
+However, Krabi province is still tourist-oriented, so it lacks coworking spaces and bars where you can work without being disturbed by noisy music and tourists.

 In addition, Krabi is one of the rare cities in Thailand that is actively combating the effects of pollution by turning to 100% renewable energy.